 The iSchool has several types of funding available:

-All MSIM applicants are automatically considered for a limited number of iSchool merit-based scholarships.
-Some scholarships are renewable for the second year of the program.
+All residential and online MSIM applicants who apply by the deadline are automatically considered for a limited number of iSchool merit-based scholarships, with each covering up to a year of tuition.
 If there is additional information you would like to provide the committee that you feel is relevant to your being considered for a scholarship, you can use the optional Scholarship Information section in the online application.

 Graduate Assistantships and Student Employment

 The iSchool hires students for graduate assistantships that provide partial tuition reimbursement.
 This hiring process occurs concurrently with the admissions process.
 When the GA positions are posted in February, all applicants will be notified via email.
 Questions about the GA hiring process should be directed to the iSchool HR department at email@example.com.